abgnpr/C-notes/5 Struct & Union.md

 We define a structure by using the `struct` keyword followed by a name (optional) and a parenthesised list of member declarations.

-`struct name(optional) {  member-declaration-list }`
+`struct name(optional) {  member-declaration-list };`

-As an example, let's define a type that represents an item on an e-commerce website.
+As an example, let's define a structure that represents an item on an e-commerce website.

 ```c
 struct Item // name